 This will be the 13th World of Warcraft 3v3 global program released by Blizzard.
 With action-packed gameplay and brand-new opportunities for players and organizers to get involved, the stories forged in the Arena this year will never be forgotten.

 Assemble your team and queue up; glory awaits those who want it most!

 Do I need a team of four players to sign up and compete?

 Nope!
 Four-player rosters are optional at all stages of the Arena World Championship; you only ever need a total of three players to have an eligible team.
 Four-player rosters can provide a lot of flexibility, however, so it’s often worth finding a fourth player to round out your team.

 What happens to my points if I leave my team?

-Points are awarded to the team itself, not individual players.
+As mentioned in the rules, points are awarded to the team itself, not individual players.
 So, if you leave your team and join another team, you don’t bring any points with you.
-There are some specific scenarios that can occur if multiple players leave the same team at the same time—read more about that in section 5.3.
+There are some specific scenarios that can occur if multiple players leave the same team at the same time—read more about that in section 4.3 of the rules.